 Despite how accurate your CAD drawing is (“If you build it…”), roll forming has built-in variability.

 Engineers often desire a perfect part.
-But when you're limited by the process and your budget, you either need to spend more or cede some tolerance.
-Baseball-playing ghosts aren’t coming out of cornfields, and roll formed parts aren’t always 100% perfect.
+But when the process and your budget limit you, you must spend more or cede some tolerance.

 - End flare